Surgeon general

+United Kingdom

 In the United Kingdom, the Surgeon General is the professional head of the military medical services and carries the rank of rear admiral, major general, or air vice marshal.
 Formerly, the post was held by the senior of the three individual service medical directors and carried the rank of vice admiral, lieutenant general, or air marshal.
+Until 1918, surgeon-general was also the most senior rank in the Royal Army Medical Corps.

+United States

 In the United States, the chief public health officer is the Surgeon General of the United States, and a small number of states have state surgeons general.
 Moreover, three of the U.S. military services have their own surgeon general, namely the Surgeon General of the United States Army, Surgeon General of the United States Navy, and Surgeon General of the United States Air Force.